bvsam/fractal/README.md

 ### Locally

-Note: Building the code locally requires [SFML](https://www.sfml-dev.org/) to be installed.
+Note: Building the code locally requires both [SFML](https://www.sfml-dev.org/) and [CMake](https://cmake.org/) to be installed.
+The following instructions are meant for Linux/WSL.

 To build and run the code, do the following: